 Becoming a Volunteer

 Attendees will be provided with all necessary application forms at the information session.
 After attending an information session, volunteers will then be eligible to participate in a ‘Building Bridges’ Training Course.

-We are currently conducting an organisational review at ASeTTS and we are temporarily unable to support any student placements at this time.
+We are working towards a Student Placement Plan with the new ASeTTS CEO, Ms. Merissa Van Der Linden.
 We do want to continue our working relationship with students once internal operational capacity has been reviewed.